-All packages include airfare, hotels and tours based on your choice, and staying for at least 3 nights is recommended.
-Since Coron is very close, and you’ll most likely be passing through Puerto Princesa on your way to El Nido anyway, consider joining these destinations into a full Palawan tour package.
+All packages include airfare, hotels and tours of your choice, and we recommend a stay of at least three nights.
+Since Coron is very close by, and you’ll most likely be passing through Puerto Princesa on your way to El Nido, why not consider adding these destinations to make a full Palawan tour package.

 Rizal Street has many budget resorts and hostels, and there are also a few affordable options along the beach.
 Staying in this area is also recommended if you’re traveling by yourself or in a small group, and want to meet new people.

 All the resorts in El Nido tend to be fully booked during high season, so booking in advance is strongly advised.
 Booking in advance is even more important in case you plan to stay in the more high-end hotels.
-Go through our catalogue of El Nido hotels, and choose the accommodation that meets your standards.
+Go through our catalog of El Nido hotels, and choose the accommodation that meets your standards.
 We will make sure you get the best deals.
 In case you’re confused and can’t make up your mind on the best hotel for you, contact us for more information and advice.